wulecia/DeepL-Breakers/README.md

 # Hate Speech Detection & Classification using BertMultiTasks, RoBERTa and HateBERT
-SemEval 2019 - Task 6 - Identifying and Categorizing Offensive Language in Social Media

 ## Description
 This project explores hate speech and offensive language detection using transformer-based models.
 It proceeds in two main stages:

 ### Feature Extraction Model:
-1. Train 12-label model on base dataset: We first train a model on a labeled dataset [1] containing 13 distinct categories (8 numerical: 'sentiment', 'respect', 'insult', 'humiliate', 'status', 'dehumanize', 'attack_defend', 'hatespeech'; 5 binary: 'target_race', 'target_religion', 'target_origin', 'target_gender', 'target_sexuality').
+1. Train 13-label model on base dataset: We first train a model on a labeled dataset [1] containing 13 distinct categories (8 numerical: sentiment, respect, insult, humiliate, status, dehumanize, attack_defend, hatespeech; 5 binary: target_race, target_religion, target_origin, target_gender, target_sexuality).
-2. Infer 12 features for each HASOC tweet: After achieving satisfying performance, we apply this model to a second dataset—HASOC 2019 [2]—to annotate tweets with these 12 inferred features.
+2. Infer 13 features for each HASOC tweet: After achieving satisfying performance, we apply this model to a second dataset — HASOC 2019 [2] — to annotate tweets with these 13 inferred features.

 ### Hate Speech Classification Models:
 3. Train RoBERTa & HateBERT models on HASOC Sub-tasks A, B, and C: Using the HASOC 2019 dataset, we train classification models (RoBERTa and HateBERT) to solve the three HASOC subtasks (A, B, and C).